sya-ri/fast-typed-xml/README.md

 The chart compares the throughput (operations per second) of three XML parsers. fast-xml-parser achieves 3,817 ops/s, and xml2js follows with 3,402 ops/s.
-In contrast, ts-xml reaches 28,550 ops/s (with validation) and 41,837 ops/s (parse only), which is about **7.5× faster than fast-xml-parser and 8.4× faster than xml2js** in parse-only mode.
+In contrast, fast-typed-xml reaches 28,550 ops/s (with validation) and 41,837 ops/s (parse only), which is about **7.5× faster than fast-xml-parser and 8.4× faster than xml2js** in parse-only mode.
-This clearly shows that ts-xml delivers far superior performance, providing high-speed XML parsing suitable for demanding real-time or large-scale applications.
+This clearly shows that fast-typed-xml delivers far superior performance, providing high-speed XML parsing suitable for demanding real-time or large-scale applications.

 ## API Reference

 ### Exports

-- `ts-xml` - Main schema API
+- `fast-typed-xml` - Main schema API
-- `ts-xml/parser` - Low-level XML parser
+- `fast-typed-xml/parser` - Low-level XML parser
-- `ts-xml/schema` - Schema types and utilities
+- `fast-typed-xml/schema` - Schema types and utilities
-- `ts-xml/util` - Utility functions
+- `fast-typed-xml/util` - Utility functions

 ## Contributing